ShreyaA/videogamesales-analysis/README.md

 - In terms of sales per game, "Platform" genre is at the top, followed by "Shooter".
 - The top 3 publishers by game sales were Nintendo, Electronic Arts and Activision.
 - EA published the most number of games.
 In terms of sales per game published, Nintendo was at the top.
-- The top grossing game of all time, till 2016 was "Wii Sports", making 82.53m sales.
+- The top grossing, single platform game of all time, was "Wii Sports", making 82.53m sales.
+The top grossing game overall is Minecraft, with 238M sales.
 - The top 10 games per genre features many of our beloved games such as GTA, FIFA, Pokemon, Super Mario, Animal Crossing